hkspm-yp/Astro-e-calendar/README.md

 t1 = ts.utc(year, 12, 31) - 1/3
  ```
  Here the events from 1/1/2023 to 31/12/2023 will be generated. the ```-1/3``` accounts for the timezone UTC+8.

+The output file is named as Astro E-calendar [year] raw.xlsx.
+It is recommended to remove "raw" when the solar eclipse information and meteor shower information are updated.
+In the output folder, you can find a completed "Astro E-calendar 2023.xlsx" and some raw files for the future.

 ## Level